UNIVERSITY of WISCONSIN-MADISON

 Standard office equipment will not meet storage requirements.
 Health Care Logistics, (800) 848-1633, gohcl.com, sells an approved narcotic cabinet, item 3706-01, for approximately $100-150.
 Contact UW Facilities Planning & Management or your building manager for mounting and associated costs.

 After obtaining your required licensing, set up your own account with a vendor to order controlled substances.
-Complete DEA form 222 for schedule I and II substances.
-Request the form in one of two ways:
+You must also complete DEA Form 222 when ordering schedule I and II substances.
+This form must be completed without errors and mailed to the vendor each time you order.
+When ordering from Midwest Veterinary Supply, they have provided a sample document on their website.

 Important!

-• Never throw away unexecuted DEA Forms 222.
+• Never throw away unused DEA Forms 222.
 Return unwanted, defective or unused forms to DEA headquarters at the address listed in the instructions section on the back of the form.

 • Follow the instructions on the back of the form VERY carefully.
 Vendors will return forms with even the slightest errors.